Turmeric is a globally popular spice with origins and roots in Asia. It’s been used as a healing and herbal remedy for thousands of years.

 Where turmeric truly stands out is in its extra oral healthcare benefits.
 Turmeric is a well-known anti-inflammatory and antimicrobial herb, making it useful for home dental care.

-One study in 2012 showed that curcumin in turmeric can prevent gingivitis, or gum disease.
+showed that curcumin in turmeric can prevent gingivitis, or gum disease.
 It helped remove plaque, bacteria, and inflammation comparably well with traditional mouthwashes, when used properly.

-A study later in 2013 found even more benefits from turmeric for oral hygiene.
+found even more benefits from turmeric for oral hygiene.
 Results showed it can relieve dental pain and possibly even be used as periodontitis treatment.
 It may also help prevent various oral cancers.

 However, turmeric does provide oral healthcare benefits that other natural, or over-the-counter tooth whiteners, don’t have.